MartC53/QIAML/Documentation/User_stories.md

     - Due to small dataset image augmentation may be needed
     - Microscope images could be used as supplement, check for bias
       - Microscope images are .tiff and much larger
-4. Display results as numerical answer (# copies) from y_predict
+4. Display results as numerical answer (# copies) from regressor prediction
 5. Display results on a standard curve that is annotated with clinical decision-making matrix
-6. Display results with overlayed spot counter as sanity check.
+6. Display results with overlayed with previously developed spot counter as sanity check.